 Since the Supreme Court’s decision in Powell v.
 McCormack (395 U.S. 547 (1969)), the conventional wisdom is that that the Senate may only exclude Moore (that is, refuse to swear him in) if he doesn’t meet the age, citizenship, and residence qualifications established under Article I, Section 3, Clause 3, of the United States Constitution.
 “They can’t just exclude someone because they don’t like him or even because he has committed a crime,” under the Senate’s power to “judge … the elections, returns, and qualifications of its own members” spelled out in Article I, Section 5, Clause 1. “[I]t has to be because he’s not actually entitled to a seat,” Chafetz said.

-The Powell Court held that the constitutional grant of power extends “to judg[ing] only the qualifications expressly set forth in the Constitution” and that “the [Senate is] without authority to exclude any person, duly elected by his constituents, who meets all the requirements for membership expressly prescribed by the Constitution.”
+Chafetz’s comment reflects the traditional understanding of Powell, where the Court held that the constitutional grant of power extends “to judg[ing] only the qualifications expressly set forth in the Constitution” and that “the [Senate is] without authority to exclude any person, duly elected by his constituents, who meets all the requirements for membership expressly prescribed by the Constitution.”
 395 U.S. at 521-522, 548.

 When Niles, a Connecticut Democrat, presented himself at the bar of the Senate on April 30, 1844, Sen. Spencer Jarnagin asked the presiding officer to not administer the oath.
 Cong.
 Globe, 28th Cong., 1st Sess., 564 (1844).
 The Tennessee Whig objected that Niles had a “condition … believed to disqualify him as a senator[;]” it was “general[ly] rumor[ed]” that Niles “had been afflicted [with] alienation of mind[.]”
 Id.
 “Alienation of mind” appears to be Victorian code for “insanity.”
 Forbes Winslow, Obscure Diseases of the Brain and Mind 414 (1866).
-The insanity charge was apparently supported by his stay at the New York State Asylum from July 1843 to March 1844 for severe depression triggered by the November 1842 death of his wife, Sarah.
+The insanity charge was supported by his stay at the New York State Asylum from July 1843 to March 1844 for severe depression triggered by the November 1842 death of his wife, Sarah.
 Robert L. Reutenauer, Jr., The Connecticut Democracy and Public Life of John Milton Niles: Universalist, Jacksonian, and Anti-slavery Senator, 1816-1856 at 152-157 (unpublished M.A. thesis) (2005).

-Sen. John Fairfield, who presented Niles’s credentials, admitted that Niles “[wa]s laboring under a considerable degree of physical debility, and consequent depression of the spirits[;]” but his mind was sound.
-The Maine Democrat objected that he wasn’t quite sure the Senate had the power “to object to his being sworn and to institute such an inquiry” urged by Jarnagin.
+Sen. John Fairfield, who presented Niles’s credentials, admitted that Niles “[wa]s laboring under a considerable degree of physical debility, and consequent depression of the spirits[;]” but his mind was nonetheless sound.
+The Maine Democrat then objected that he wasn’t quite sure the Senate had the power “to object to his being sworn and to institute such an inquiry” urged by Jarnagin.
 Id.